valthoraval/OBD/src/docs/index.md

 ### Data storage

-  In the first 10 hours of the course, state-of-the-art databases will be presented.
-Students will install and demonstrate the advantages of different databases to their peers as a graded project.
+  In the first 10 hours of the course, the history of data storage from single databased management systems to distributed filesystems will be presented.
+For evaluation, students will install and compare traditional SQL DBMS with a NoSQL DBMS.

 ### Data computation

   20 hours on the computing platforms used in the data ecosystem.
 We will